 16 plus Young Adult Carers – Wednesdays 6-8pm

-The 16 plus Young Adult Carers Service works with 16-25 Young Adult Carers by providing an activity programme, drop in sessions and bespoke one to one support from our Young Carers Support Worker.
+The 16 plus Young Adult Carers service works with 16-25 Young Adult Carers by providing an activity programme, in house sessions and bespoke one to one support from our Young Carers Development and Support Worker.
 Within these sessions, Young Adult Carers can access information and advice on issues affecting their lives and support to access Education, Training and Employment opportunities

 The service outcomes are:

 Young Adult Carers have increased confidence and self-esteem to access opportunities available to them, Young Adult Carers are less isolated and better supported in their caring role, Young Adult Carers have a better understanding of and progress into education, employment or further training opportunities, Young Adult Carers cope better with their caring role and Young Adult Carers have more opportunities to enjoy life outside their caring role

 The service is funded by European Social Fund and Comic Relief

 All activities and services are free of charge.